Continental Airlines: 2000s

-Merger with United Airlines
+Merger with United Airlines (2010)

-In February 2008, UAL Corporation and Continental Airlines began the advanced stages of merger talks and were expected to announce their decision in the immediate aftermath of a definitive merger agreement between rival Delta Air Lines and Northwest Airlines.
+In February 2008, United Airlines and Continental Airlines began the advanced stages of merger talks and were expected to announce their decision in the immediate aftermath of a definitive merger agreement between rival Delta Air Lines and Northwest Airlines.
 The timing of the events was notable because Northwest's golden shares in Continental (that gave Northwest veto authority against any merger involving Continental) could be redeemed, freeing Continental to pursue a marriage with United.
 On April 27, 2008, Continental broke off merger negotiations with United and stated it was going to stand alone.
 Despite ending merger talks, Continental announced that it would join United in the Star Alliance.

 United and US Airways were in advanced merger talks in late April 2008, following the announcement that Continental had broken off talks with United.
 In June 2008, the CEOs of both United and Continental signed an alliance pact that led to their eventual merger.
 The alliance was an agreement to link international networks and share technology and passenger perks.
 This agreement was termed a "virtual merger" as it included many of the benefits of a merger without the actual costs and restructuring involved.
 The alliance took effect about a year after Delta Air Lines and Northwest Airlines completed their merger, as that released Continental from the SkyTeam contract and allowed for the required nine-month notice.
 Additionally, Continental joined the Star Alliance, as Delta and Northwest merged.

 United was reported to be in serious merger discussion with US Airways in early April 2010.
 A New York Times report indicated that a deal was close.
 Union consent was cited as a major hurdle for negotiators to clear.
 On April 22, 2010, United announced that it would not pursue a merger with US Airways.

 On May 2, 2010, the boards of directors at Continental and United approved a stock-swap deal that would combine them into the world's largest airline in revenue passenger miles.
-The new airline would take on United's name, Continental's logo and be based in United's hometown of Chicago.
+The new airline would take on United's name, Continental's globe logo and be based in United's hometown of Chicago.
 The new United would be run by Continental's CEO, Jeff Smisek, along with United's CEO, Glenn Tilton, serving as non-executive chairman of the board.
 The deal received approval from US and European regulators in the summer of 2010.
+On August 11, 2010, Continental and United revealed a new logo that would be used.
 The shareholders of both airlines approved the deal on September 17, 2010.
 Both airlines had been reporting losses in the recession and expected the merger to generate savings of more than $1 billion a year.
+On October 1, 2010, UAL Corporation and Continental Airlines completed the planned merger and changed the name to United Continental Holdings.